 Lack of Focus on Security, Leads to Code Exposure

 Mistakes or vulnerabilities made by developers in software solutions when creating code are one cause of code vulnerability.
-These defects are frequently caused by bad coding habits, practices, and policies, as well as an ever-changing threat landscape and the peculiarities of various coding languages.
+Bad coding habits, practices, and different policies are the reasons for defects in our code.
 Threat actors concentrate their efforts on identifying and exploiting these vulnerabilities, frequently for financial gain.

 Professional & Managed Tools like Codegrip to help solve them